stlab/libraries/_posts/2020-12-01-forest-introduction.md

 <img class='svg-img' src='{{site.baseurl}}/images/forest-introduction/svg/erase_begin.svg'/>

-Initially the iterators are at `{B, L}` and at `{R, T}`.
+Initially, the iterators are at `{B, L}` and at `{R, T}`.
 The nodes $B$ and $C$ will be deleted because the traversal from `first` to `last` will go through each of those nodes twice.
 Even though the deletion iterator will pass through $A$, it is not deleted because it only passes through on the trailing edge, not on the leading edge:

 <img class='svg-img' src='{{site.baseurl}}/images/forest-introduction/svg/erase_middle.svg'/>